uoftgasa/uoftgasa.github.io/markdown/index.md

 - **Does the building I'm considering take part in the city's recycling/composting program?**
 	- If sustainability is important to you, it's worth investigating how garbage collection works.
 Make sure you check on the disposal area when you visit - if your bins are accessible from the street they might fill up before you have a chance to deposit your trash.
 - **Are things like internet and cable included in my budget?**
-	- Ontario telecoms are dominated by two major telecoms, Bell and Rogers, who offer services at pretty exorbitant prices (although some of their bundled services may have value).
+	- Ontario telecoms are dominated by two major players, Bell and Rogers, who offer services at pretty exorbitant prices (although some of their bundled services may have value).
 Paying the higher price doesn't guarantee you better service than their smaller competitors provide, and it's worth investigating internet-only alternatives like TekSavvy, Start, and VMedia.
 - **Are there other amenities I'm interested in?**
 	- Seriously consider whether you need air conditioning - Canada may have a reputation as a cold country, but typical summer days in Toronto have a [humidex](https://www.ccohs.ca/oshanswers/phys_agents/humidex.html) (a combination of temperature and relative humidity) over 30.
 Basement apartments tend to remain relatively cool, but above ground units benefit from window or central AC.